janestreet/opam-repository/README.md

 eval $(opam env --switch 5.2.0+flambda2)
 ```

-Note for Mac users: building our compiler requires `autoconf`, which you can install through Homebrew with
+Note f: building our compiler requires `autoconf`, which is not available on certain platforms by default.
+You can install it with:
 ```
+# Ubuntu
+sudo apt install autoconf

+# MacOS
 brew install autoconf
 ```